Difference Between Equivalence Point And End Point

 End Point: The Experimental Indicator Signal

 The end point is the practical approximation of the equivalence point that is detected during the titration.
 It is identified by a sudden change in a physical property of the solution, usually indicated by a color change of an indicator or a significant change in potential or conductance.
 The choice of indicator is crucial; it should change color as close as possible to the equivalence point to minimize titration error.
-The titration error is the difference between the end point and the equivalence point, and it represents the inaccuracy in the titration result.
+The titration error is the difference between the end point and the equivalence point, and it represents the inaccuracy in the titration result And it works..

 Scientific Foundation: Stoichiometry and Indicators